ChyKusuma/SPHINXPoW/README.md

 The `isValidHash` function is used to check if a given hash has the required number of leading zeros.
 It iterates through the hash characters and checks if the number of leading zeros matches the required number.
 It returns `true` if the hash is valid, indicating that it meets the required leading zeros.

+### The scenario

-### To minimizing energy consumption associated with Proof-of-Work (PoW) systems, we have implemented a unique approach called the "Developer Mining Phase."
+To minimizing energy consumption associated with Proof-of-Work (PoW) systems, we have implemented a unique approach called the "Developer Mining Phase."
 This phase aims to significantly reduce energy usage while providing a rewarding opportunity for developers, founders, and contributors.

 During the Developer Mining Phase, we introduce specific scenarios that allow developers to mine with reduced energy consumption.
 By allocating a portion of the total mining assets to developers, we ensure their valuable contributions are duly recognized and rewardeds.